Skip to main content

 Data persistence

-Session data persists to .fsdev/data/ relative to your working directory.
+By default, session data persists to .fsdev/data/ relative to your working directory.
 Delete this directory to start fresh.
 The directory is created automatically on first use.

 Monorepo support